fcts000/fcts-cs-docs/docs/index.md

 * **Until further notice all FCTS locations will only be offering Rapid Antigen Tests only.
 It is still free of charge with or without insurance.
 Please let all customers know**

+* **All locations marked with the "Testative" label have both rapid antigen test and PCRS.
+The rapid takes 10-15 min to get verbal results and 12-24 hours to get documentation, its usually much quicker than that.
+It just depends on how busy the location is.
+The PCR takes 1-3 buisness days.**

 * **In the coming weeks we will be adding locations under the label "Testative".
 Please be aware of the label for each location**

 * **Start all calls with, "Hi, this is Free COVID testing.
 Which state are you calling from?**